 The Early Childhood Education and Assistance Program (ECEAP), Early ECEAP, Head Start, and Early Head Start are early learning programs that specialize in inclusive and high-quality care for low-income children and children with disabilities.
 Programming is either part-day or full school day (seven hours), and some programs run year round.
 While these programs provide critical supports, working families who participate in them are often left to piece together care.
 In addition, many of the children who need these services still do not have access to them.
 There is a plan to expand ECEAP so that all children who qualify can participate.
 Continued commitment from lawmakers is needed to ensure this plan is enacted.
-51,643 preschool children across the state were eligible for ECEAP/Head Start in the 2021-22 school year, however, only 23,614 spots were available.
+A total of 50,383 preschool children across the state were eligible for ECEAP/Head Start in the 2022-23 school year, however, only 29,041 spots were funded.